hkotek/scripts/data visualization - R/Readme.md

 Summary:
 --------
-R script for large-scale data project (modified script from Sarah Babinsi, who created the Rmarkdown annotations), as well as annotation guidelines for the project, and a brief project description.
+R script for large-scale data project (modified script from Sarah Babinski, who created the Rmarkdown annotations), as well as annotation guidelines for the project, and a brief project description.

 Project description: